scopdrag/laravel-google-chart/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This package is very offer simple and easy integration of google charts with laravel .
+This package offers simple and easy integration of google charts with laravel .

 ##Features:
 -Fast and simple .
 Also you can provide Google chart options to documneted on google Chart API by creating a multidiemsional PHP Araay.